SQream/sqream_docs/reference/sql/sql_statements/utility_commands/describe_session_queries.rst

      - The number of rows returned by the query
    * - ``data produced``
      - ``INTEGER``
-     - The amount of data produced by the query (MegaBytes)
+     - The data size produced by the query (MegaBytes)
    * - ``data_read_compressed``
      - ``INTEGER``
-     - The amount of compresses read data
+     - The size of compressed read data (MegaBytes)
    * - ``data_read_uncompressed``
      - ``INTEGER``
-     - The amount of uncompressed read data
+     - The size of uncompressed read data (MegaBytes)
    * - ``client_info``
      - ``TEXT``
-     - Displays information about the client
+     - Displays information about the client driver type and version
    * - ``query_error``
      - ``TEXT``
      - The reason for query failure